DevClass2023/UBA-BLOGGING-API/README.md

 cd BloggingSystem.Infrastructure
-Apply Database Migrations - This will create the SQLite database file and apply your schema.
+Apply Database Migrations - This will create the SQLite database file and apply your schema for the project.

 dotnet ef database update